 Frequently Asked Questions about the

 The Roosevelt Community Garden is located at 59 E. Fulton Avenue, Roosevelt, New York 11575, in Nassau County, within the Town of Hempstead.
-Visitors should look for a brown fence with signage on the gate, as the garden may not be immediately visible.
-Street parking is available, but visitors should be mindful of the neighbors.
+Parking is available on the street, but visitors should be mindful of the neighbors.
+Please look for a brown fence with signage on the gate, as the garden may not be immediately visible.

 The Garden is within walking distance of several local community landmarks, including the Roosevelt Post Office (0.3 miles, about a 5-minute walk), the Town of Hempstead Rosa Parks Senior Center (0.4 miles, about a 5-minute walk), the Roosevelt Public Library (0.5 miles, about an 8-minute walk), Ulysses Byas Elementary School (0.6 miles, about a 12-minute walk), Centennial Avenue Elementary School (0.7 miles, about a 14-minute walk), and Washington Rose Elementary School (0.8 miles, about a 16-minute walk).